duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 - grunt-cli can be installed by running `npm install -g grunt-cli`

 ### Building the extension

+#### Development builds

-- `npm install`, `git submodule update --init --recursive` both have to be run before building the extension for the first time
+- `npm install`, `git submodule update --init --recursive` both have to be run before building the extension for the first time.
 - Firefox
  1. Run `npm run dev-firefox`
  2. Load the extension in Firefox from the `build/firefox/dev` directory